cthoyt/cthoyt.github.io/index.md

 <img src="https://gravatar.com/avatar/c273141237471c14342e9f9eb77044a0?size=256" alt="Charles Tapley Hoyt" align="left" height="60" style="margin-right: 10px; border-radius: 50%;"/>
 My name is Charles Tapley Hoyt (he/his).
 {%- if site.data.current.position -%}
-&nbsp;I'm a {{ site.data.current.position }}
+&nbsp;I'm a {{ site.data.current.position | downcase }}
 {% if site.data.current.group %}in the [{{ site.data.current.group.name }}]({{ site.data.current.group.link }})
-at {{ site.data.current.institution }}{% endif %}, working remotely from Germany.
+at {{ site.data.current.institution }}{% endif %}.
-{%- endif -%}
+{%- endif %}
-&nbsp;I’m working towards building a research group in the Institute of Inorganic Chemistry at RWTH Aachen University focused on software development, data standardization/FAIRification/integration, and applications of ML/AI in the chemical, biological, and health sciences - specifically in drug discovery and precision medicine.
+I’m working towards building my own research group focused on software development, data standardization/FAIRification/integration, and applications of ML/AI in the chemical, biological, and health sciences - specifically in drug discovery and precision medicine.

-I’m interested in building academic collaborations that can lead to grant opportunities and securing project contracts for unmet business needs addressed by the semantic technologies and capabailities that I've developed and write about here.
+I’m interested in building academic collaborations that can lead to grant opportunities and securing project contracts for unmet business needs addressed by the semantic technologies and capabilities that I've developed and write about here.

 Here's some more details [about me](/about) and [my research](/research).
 You